 This easy knitting project is simple enough for beginners which I love and it's also wonderful for all those experienced knitters that want a quick knit project to make.

 By the way this is a great quick knitting gift idea too.
+And I bet there's lots of people that will enjoy this broken rib cowl and headband when the cold winds start to blow.

 The great thing about this easy knitting pattern is that both sides look great too.
-So it's reversible.
-The first side (left) is the broken rib stitch pattern and the reverse side(right) is the rice stitch pattern.
-Isn't it pretty?

 For this knitting pattern I decided to use Lion Brand Wool-Ease Thick & Quick.
 I don't normally use a lot of super bulky yarns but I really wanted a quick and easy knitting project.
 This yarn is great for that plus I loved all the color choices.